MattisLind/mopd/README.md

  Small change to make it compile on Linux kernel 5 with GCC 10.

  Tested working to download firmware to DECserver 100 terminal server.

+ Added instructions on how to setup a DECserver 100.

 Cloned from http://linux-vax.sourceforge.net/download/mopd-linux.tar.gz